Resident Life

 • $500 per year academic stipend for each resident to use at their discretion

-• Four weeks of vacation per year, with each resident guaranteed to have a week of vacation either during the Christmas or New Year’s week
+• Four weeks of vacation per year, with each resident guaranteed to have a week of vacation either during the winter holiday season

 • Duke Personal Assistance Service (free assessment, short-term counseling and referrals for residents and their family members)